 There are many things to think about before leaving home, but your health should be your top priority!
 Make sure you have your medications, prescriptions, travel insurance, and your new medical insurance lined up before you leave!

 Unlike other countries, in the U.S., dental and vision insurance are not included in your overall medical insurance, so you want to make sure to purchase additional plans to support all of your needs.

-At Yale, all students and employees are covered by UHC Global Travel Assistance for both business and pleasure travel.
+At Yale, all students and employees are covered by International SOS Travel Assistance for both business and pleasure travel.
 Learn more about what is covered.

 Depending on your Yale affiliation, you will have different options for coverage for health insurance.
 Make sure you are informed to what is available to you.